Budget 2021: Think Tanks Respond

-Wonk word is in post-budget overdrive responding to the good, the bad, and the ugly of this afternoon’s budget.
-Guido brings you a low down of what the Westminster wonks make of the announcements, ahead of the Chancellor’s first-of-its-kind press conference at 5pm today.
+Wonk world is in overdrive responding to the good, the bad, and the ugly of this afternoon’s budget.
+Guido brings you a low-down of what the Westminster wonks make of the announcements, ahead of the Chancellor’s first-of-its-kind press conference at 5pm today.

-The Adam Smith Institute welcomed the headline grabbing super deduction, but slammed “the silliness of the Mortgage Guarantee”.
+The Adam Smith Institute welcomed the headline-grabbing super deduction, but slammed “the silliness of the Mortgage Guarantee”.
 The ASI’s Matt Kilcoyne said:

 “Rishi Sunak’s super deduction will induce investment into Britain’s factories and help businesses bounce back and Britain’s economy boom as we leave the pandemic behind.
 We’d estimated at 100% full expensing would be worth over £2,214 per worker, going beyond that is a bold move to help the private sector build the recovery.
 It will benefit most those areas that have been left behind in recent decades.
 It is the most serious attempt to rebalance the economy a Chancellor has made and it is truly welcome.”